erebos12/survival_sw_engineer/Responsibilities_of_TechLead.md

 # Reponsibilities of a Tech Lead

 ## "Kümmerer" Mentality
 - sorry the german wird explains it best.
-Its someone Who takes car about evertyhing, not only Software Development.
+It's someone who takes care about evertyhing, not only Software Development.
-- Tech Lead takes car about frontend,  backend, UX, Client needs, Mood etc
+- Tech Lead takes care about overall-architecture, frontend-design, backends, UX, Client needs, Mood etc.

 ## When Not to code
 - Recall YAGNI